T0nyX1ang/WHU-BeamerTemplate/README.md

 ## More details

-* Refer to the `demo.pdf` that have been compiled by yourself, or see the [Github Action page](https://github.com/T0nyX1ang/WHU-BeamerTemplate/actions) for
+* Refer to the `demo.pdf` that has been compiled by yourself, or see the [Github Action page](https://github.com/T0nyX1ang/WHU-BeamerTemplate/actions) for
 `demo-document` artifacts.